 Employees at Combined Insurance have been invited to participate in their parent company, Chubb’s, “Team up to Slim Down” healthy weight loss challenge.
-With some great prizes on the table, Supplementally Speaking spoke to Lia Templeman, a NASM-Certified Personal Trainer at the corporate location of LifeStart Fitness in Chicago, to get some basic, healthy weight loss tips that anyone can follow.
+With some great prizes on the table, Supplementally Speaking spoke to Lia Templeman,link opens in a new window a NASM-Certified Personal Trainer at the corporate location of LifeStart Fitness in Chicago, to get some basic, healthy weight loss tips that anyone can follow.
 And, if you’re participating in the challenge, good luck!

 Determine how much weight you need to lose.
 Work with a certified trainer to determine how much weight you really need to lose.
 It can be helpful to measure your percent body fat for a more accurate understanding of what is really making up your body mass.
 Some people may be more interested in building muscle and endurance more than in losing body fat.

 Weigh yourself correctly.
 The best way to make sure you are weighing yourself correctly is to stay consistent in your weight-check routine.
 Always use the same scale, and always weigh yourself at the same time of day.
 You may be tempted to weigh in every day, but this could lead to too much focus on your numbers.
 Instead aim to weigh yourself once or twice each week, and keep it up even after you’ve reached your goal to make sure you stay there.

 Increase your activity.
 Take an honest look at how much exercise you are currently getting, and add to that.
 If your exercise only consists of taking the stairs or walking to and from the train (which isn’t bad, it’s a great start!) then add one day of more formal exercise the first week, and continue to add on subsequent weeks.
 If you’re already working out 3-4 times a week, add time to your workouts, or add another day.
 You get the idea-whatever you’re doing now is great-don’t stop-but just add to it for more weight loss.